mecampbellsoup/mecampbellsoup.github.io/source/_posts/2013-10-30-rubys-string-interpolation-syntactic-sugar-to-the-max.markdown

 ---
 layout: post
-title: "ruby's string interpolation: syntactic sugar to the max"
+title: "ruby's string interpolation: syntactic sugar to the max""
-date: 2013-10-30 22:58
+date: 2013-10-30 13:58
 comments: true
 categories: [ruby, syntactic sugar, string interpolation]
 ---
 ##there ain't no such thing as magic